“If we have no peace, it is because we have forgotten that we belong to each other.”

 Her early years: The beautiful soprano aria, “Ich folge dir gleichalls”, from Johann Sebastian Bach’s St. John’s Passion, is chosen to represent Mother Teresa’s youth and joy in Christian faith.
 The musical setting is light and joyous, much like a young girl would have looked upon her love for Christ.
 The text reads: “I will follow you likewise with happy steps, and do not leave you, my life, my light.
 Pursue your journey, and don’t stop, continue to draw on me, to push me, to urge me”.

 Her faith journey begins: Mother Teresa was born of Albanian descent, in present day Skopje, North Macedonia, which was at the time of her birth, part of the Ottoman Empire.
 We begin her faith journey with two pieces by living Albanian composers.
-Both will be US premieres.
+Both pieces were U.S. premieres in their Carnegie Hall performance; they will be D.C. premieres at Strathmore.

 Mother Teresa’s Work and Legacy began in India, where she founded the Missionaries of Charity, which expanded to 139 countries worldwide, building an international influence that continues to impact millions around the globe.
 The final section of the concert is dedicated to the concept that while we are all unique individuals, we are all of one world, regardless of our country of birth or our station in life.
 Selections include compositions that reflect the world-wide scope of her legacy, ending with the Philip Glass Symphony N. 5 “Requiem, Bardo, Nirmanakaya”, Mvt.
 XI.
 Philip Glass draws on the great wisdom traditions to more deeply understand the world’s transition from creation to the future.
 In the XI.
 Movement, Paradisum, Glass describes Paradise in the words of the Hindu tradition, “On that shore there is a city, where the rain of nectar pours and never ceases.
 There is a sky filled with music.
 The harp strings jingle and there the drums beat….”.